IntelPython/numba-dpex/docs/developer_guides/compute_follows_data.rst

 Numba offloading standard
 `````````````````````````

-DPNP array is the base for DPPY libraries (asarray() coerses to it).
+DPNP array is the base for DPEX libraries (asarray() coerses to it).
 In Numba function using DPNP means computations will be offloaded.

 Results allocation